dynamsoft-docs/barcode-reader-docs/parameters/reference/verify-check-digit.md

 # VerifyCheckDigit

-`VerifyCheckDigit` is a parameter to set whether to verify the check digit in barcodes where this check digit is optional.
+`VerifyCheckDigit` specifies whether to verify the check digit in barcodes where this check digit is optional.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |